hgroman/blueprint-zero/docs/persona/framework.md

 ## The Seven Layers of Persona Design

-Each persona is defined by seven core layers, each with an associated "dial" (0-10) that dictates its rigidity or flexibility.
+Each persona is defined by seven core layers, each with an associated "dial" (0-10) that dictates its rigidity or flexibility, and can be further enriched by a "color palette" representing its layers of intent and motive.

 ---